Aker BP's first quarter this year saw the oil major's output climb to record highs. Overall output reached 158,600 barrels of oil equivalent per day.

 The company's revenue in the first quarter came to USD 890 million, an improvement from USD 646 million in the same period last year.

-Aker BP delivered a profit of USD 161 million, up almost USD 100 million from the first quarter 2017 where the company's profit finished at USD 69 million.
+Aker BP delivered a profit of USD 161 million, up almost USD 100 million from the first quarter 2017, where the company's profit closed at USD 69 million.

 English Edit: Daniel Logan Berg-Munch